newtheatre/history-project/_shows/08_09/romeo_and_juliet.md

 date_start: 2009-06-10
 date_end: 2009-06-13

-facts:
+trivia:
-  - fact: "Without a doubt the parachute pants I wore in Romeo and Juliet.
+  - quote: "Without a doubt the parachute pants I wore in Romeo and Juliet.
 They were brilliant.
 Incredibly flattering."
     name: Ben Cave
     submitted: 2015-12-12